kt-korbeld/BoostMut/README.md

     ├── trajectory_5.xtc
     └── topology.tpr
 ```
-BoostMut is run in the commandline using:
+After installing, BoostMut is run in the command line using:
 ```
 boostmut -i input_directory
 ```